na-na-hi/renget/archive/mmaib.md

 **Lamy**

--Hailing from Argennian nobility, Lamy effectively juggles duty between two nations; her native Diarnuit, and her closest friend's Savan, of which said friend is Queen.
+-Hailing from Argenian nobility, Lamy effectively juggles duty between two nations; her native Diarnuit, and her closest friend's Savan, of which said friend is Queen.
 To this day, Lamy is the only non-Savanese to hold a high position in the royal court, something that has resulted in jealous whispers around the Keep.
 Her gentle face belies the alcohol tolerance fit for a brigand, not that of a noblewoman like her.
 >Home: Diarnuit

 **Botan**
 -After beating her male siblings for the throne, she is the first female to rule Savan.
-A stoic and laidback character in court, Botan
+A stoic and laidback character in court, Botan can be described as nigh unflappable in every situation.
+Her combat skills are peerless, combining masterful archery with her innate ability to turn into a majestic and fierce white lion like the rest of the Shishiro bloodline.
+At court, she is always credited with being the most level-headed among the royal council when they convene to discuss Savanese affairs.
+In this looming war, her weak side may finally be revealed to many and her more beastly side unleashed, as the safety and wellbeing of her people grow ever more threatened.
+>Home: Savan

+**(!)Mio**
+-The motherly royal council to Queen Botan, she takes care of feeding everyone who works for Lion's Keep.
+Most of her projects are orphanages and feeding programs, a testament to her motherly nature.
+She also is a talented practioner in the divining arts, with Tarot cards as her medium of choice.
+With her matured wisdom, she guides her equally matured Queen in her decisions and defends her with elder magic learned alongside her divining magics.
+>Home: Savan
+>(!)How to acquire: Defeat the chapter boss before the turn limit.

+#### Chapter 8

+**Calliope**
+-The First Apprentice of Nero Eterna's reigning Rex Mortis, Death Muertos.
+Calliope's talent and hardwork make her an inspiration as well as the target of a few jealous whispers.
+The Rex Mortis' most trusted person, she can be often seen taking over his authority whenever he's away for official business, with mostly splendid results.
+Calliope can quite be a perfectionist, never settling for "good enough" in everything she does.
+Rumors are circulating Nero High Hall that allegedly, she is being groomed by Death to take command as Rex Mortis as he ever nears his impending retirement
+>Home: Nero Eterna

+**Gura**
+-Carefree and happy-go-lucky she may appear, she carries a great burden.
+She is among the few carryovers from the defunct nation of Atlantis, and even fewer remaining nobility.
+She came awash into Cita Azur's shores in her robes and carrying her trident, one of the few surviving pieces of Atlantean history.
+To her surprise, most people were charmed by her demeanor and physique, although some others have less-than-savory designs from her.
+She is forced to run however as Negazian tries to round up whatever it can of it's old ally in The Great Aurorai War.
+>Home: Cita Azul

+**Suisei**
+-Her origins are a mystery, allegedly a descendant of Covernius and Auroia.
+When she first came into rural western Polaria, she felt from the skies with a powerful crash similar to that of a comet.
+Not helping with such allegations is her beauty, said to be a result of such divine heritage.
+Another indicator of her alleged heritage is her axe.
+She and her axe have cut down many foes and chilling accounts from those lucky enough to tell the tale say that she did so with glee and in a vicious manner.
+With such skill and killing drive, she has earned the moniker "Suicopath", an apt name for her battlefield antics.
+>Home: Polaria

+#### Chapter 9

+**(!)Kronii**

+#### Chapter 10

+**Haato**
+**(!)Ollie**

+#### Chapter 11

+**Choco**
+**Kanata**
+**Towa**
+**Amelia**
+**Polka**

+#### Chapter 12

+**Jenma**
+**Oga**
+**Astel**
+**Luna**